mozilla/moztrap/docs/userguide/model/library.rst

   execution before the test case description and steps.
 This is useful to provide some *setup* or *precondition* code that doesn't have to be repeated for a group of cases.
 Supports Markdown_ syntax.
+* **Available Cases** - Test Cases that have the same Product you selected for this tag.
+This list is filterable.
+* **Included Cases** - Test Cases that have this tag applied.
+This list is not filtered.

 .. _attachments: